datamade/how-to/investment-time/README.md

 Developers may use investment time for self-directed work to improve their skills within the existing DataMade stack.
 Some example uses include:

-- Completing and online course or tutorial
+- Completing an online course or tutorial
 - Retrofitting an existing application to use a different stack, e.g., implementing a Django site in Gatsby
 - Working on a new, non-client project that uses some part/s of the DataMade